-F: NAME AND AGE IRST BECAME A DIRECTOR TERM EXPIRES Nominees: Robert C. Brown, M.D., Age 67 1969 2001 Dr. Brown has practiced medicine for many years and is Vice President and Treasurer of Plaza Medical Group, P.C.
-Dr. Brown is a graduate of Tufts University and received his medical degree from Tufts University.
-Gerald J. Gagner Age 62 1997 1999 Mr. Gagner, a resident of New Hope, Pennsylvania, served as President, Chief Executive Officer and director of USPCI, Inc., a New York Stock Exchange Company involved in the waste management industry, from 1984 until 1988, when USPCI was acquired by Union Pacific Corporation.
+Gerald J. Gagner, 64 years old, first became a director in 1997.
+His term will expire in 2001.
+Mr. Gagner, a resident of New Hope, Pennsylvania, served as President, Chief Executive Officer and director of USPCI, Inc., a New York Stock Exchange company involved in the waste management industry, from 1984 until 1988, when USPCI was acquired by Union Pacific Corporation.
 From 1988 to the present, Mr. Gagner has been engaged as a private investor.
 Mr. Gagner has served, and is presently serving, as President and a director of Dragerton Investments, Inc., which developed and sold one of the world's largest industrial waste landfills, and is presently general partner of New West Investors, L.P., which has investments principally in the financial service industry.
 Mr. Gagner is also a director of Automation Robotics, A.G., a German corporation.
-Mr. Gagner has an engineering degree from the University of Utah.
-Jack E. Golsen, Age 69 1969 2001 Mr. Golsen, founder of the Company, is Chairman of the Board and President of the Company and has served in that capacity since the inception of the Company in 1969.
-During 1996, Mr. Golsen was inducted into the Oklahoma Commerce and
+Mr. Gagner is also a director of the Ziegler Companies, Inc. Mr. Gagner has a engineering degrees from the University of Utah and the University of Pennsylvania.